Wang-Yujue/Machine-Learning/README.md

 #### Support Vector Machines
 #### K-means Clustering and Principal Component

-#### Also include other algorithms like Anomaly Detection and Recommender Systemsrecommender systems
+#### Also include other algorithms like Anomaly Detection and Recommender Systems